 5 things to look for in a WordPress hosting provider

 When choosing a WordPress hosting provider you want to look for a few things to ensure that you won’t later regret your purchase – which I’ve done like a gazillion times.
-The things you want to look for are security, performance, scalability, and support.
+The things you want to look for are performance, security, features, price, and support.

 Now, there are lots of other things you could be looking at when choosing a WordPress hosting provider but if you’re a beginner it probably won’t be of any importance to you.